FirstGit178/SoC_Lab_Week6/index.md

 ### **Code Adaptation**
 Adapting the code to display my designs at first I thought would be easy...

-*Yeah, should be easy and I'll do something like..... my lecturer's binary rain...*
+*Yeah, should be easy enough and I'll do something like..... my lecturer's binary rain...*
 <img src="docs/assets/images/DigitalRainDev1.png">

 *...but once I started I quickly realised it wasn’t.* Because generating the bitstream takes time, every test requires patience, which makes it important to get the code right before attempting to program the board.
 Many times I thought I had solved the problem, only to find that the hardware produced something completely unexpected.